Betti and Hodge numbers of configuration spaces of a punctured elliptic curve from its zeta functions: Introduction

-Our work was motivated by the analogues of Theorem \ref{main1} and Theorem \ref{main2} with $\bP^{1}(\bC)$ replacing $E$ and thus with $\bA^{1}(\bC) = \bC$ replacing $\Ep$.
-It follows from a special case of Kim's result in \cite{Kim} that the $i$-th cohomology of $\Conf^{n}(\bC)$ has a pure Hodge structure of weight $2i$, meaning that $h^{p,q}(\Conf^{n}(\bC)) = 0$ unless $p + q = 2i$.
+\begin{rmk} There are direct genus $0$ analogues of Theorem \ref{main1} and Theorem \ref{main2} with $\bP^{1}(\bC)$ replacing $E$ and thus with $\bA^{1}(\bC) = \bC$ replacing $\Ep$.
+It follows from \cite[Theorem 1]{Kim} that the $i$-th cohomology group of $\Conf^{n}(\bC)$ has a pure Hodge structure of weight $2i$, meaning that $h^{p,q}(H^{i}(\Conf^{n}(\bC))) = 0$ unless $p + q = 2i$.
 This is the genus $0$ analogue of Theorem \ref{main2}, which is the genus $1$ case.
 Just as our paper will deduce Theorem \ref{main1} from Theorem \ref{main2}, this genus $0$ purity result implies that

 \